dy/popoff/README.md

 ##TODO

-* Move anim-durations out to CSS
+* + Move anim-durations out to CSS
 * Create repo: popupr or popover?
+* Queue animations, wait till previous finish and then launch next, not rudely abrupt.

+##Notes

+* This thing is settable through css or options